kirshiyin89/templatedemo/README.md

-## H2 and Testcontainers Database testing demo for Spring Boot projects
+## This is a H2 and Testcontainers Database testing demo for Spring Boot projects

 ### This is a demo for my article on medium.com: